KQM-git/TCL/docs/enemy-data/abyss-order/abyss-lector-fathomless-flames.md

 description: Wielders of abyssal fire who pursue the meaning behind texts and scriptures.
 Is a member of the Abyss Order.
 ---

-# The Abyss Order

-## Abyss Lector: Fathomless Flames
+# Abyss Lector: Fathomless Flames

 The surface people ahve a slightly distorted understanding of what their name means, calling them "Lectors," when their name can also mean "exegete."
 Reading the word of grace grants them great power.